EXPLAINER: What’s behind the baby formula shortage?

 WHAT IS IN BABY FORMULA?

-Most formulas are made from protein from cow’s milk that’s been altered to be easier to digest and enhanced with extra nutrients needed for growth and development.
+Most formulas contain protein from cow’s milk that’s been altered to be easier to digest and enhanced with extra nutrients needed for growth and development.
 The Food and Drug Administration sets specific nutritional requirements, including minimum amounts of protein, fat, calcium and a number of vitamins.
 Formula makers achieve those levels by adding various sugars, oils and minerals.

 The formulas are designed to mimic breast milk, though studies have repeatedly shown better health outcomes for babies who are breastfed.